BasementKrew/revelation.io/_posts/2015-02-06-golang-middleware.markdown

 }
 ```

 That's all there is to it!
-Like I said above the magic all has to do with the `ServeHTTP` which satisfies the `http.Handler` interface.
+Like I said above, the magic all has to do with the `ServeHTTP` which satisfies the `http.Handler` interface.
 Obviously there a bunch of additions we do to this to make it production worth (move it into it's own package, add ways to stop the middleware chain at a certain point, convenience methods, etc), but all in all this should give us a basic idea of how middleware is setup in Go.
 As always, questions and comments are welcomed.